 Note: A refractory material doesn’t allow the conduction of heat, on the contrary it reflects it.
-The value of a wirewound resistor is determined by the cross section of the wire, its length and the resistivity of this alloy.
+The value of a wirewound resistor is determined by the cross-section of the wire, its length and its alloy resistivity.

 Why to use wire wound resistors?

-The wirewound resistors are used when the power to dissipate is very high.
-Once this resistor has been built it is usually coated with a layer of vitrified enamel.
+Wire wound resistors are used, in most cases, when the power they must dissipate is very high.
+Once the resistor has been made, it is usually coated with a layer of vitrified enamel.

 This type of resistor can be compared to the filament of an incandescent lamp, where the power is transformed into heat (In an incandescent lamp, this power is transformed into light and heat).